On the Fairness of Time-Critical Influence Maximization in Social Networks: Related Work

-Very recently, \cite{fish_dmt} proposed a notion of individual fairness in information access, but did not consider the group fairness aspects.
-In addition, some prior works have proposed constrained optimization problems to encourage diversity in selecting the most influential nodes~\cite{bredereck2018multiwinner,faliszewski2017multiwinner,benabbou2018diversity,aghaei2019learning}. \cite{yu2017fair} proposed a greedy heuristic to enforce group fairness where multiple sources of influence are in competition.
+\xhdr{Contemporary Works} Very recently, Fish et al. \cite{fish_dmt}, proposed a notion of individual fairness in information access, but did not consider the group fairness aspects.
+In addition, some prior works have proposed constrained optimization problems to encourage diversity in selecting the most influential nodes~\cite{bredereck2018multiwinner,faliszewski2017multiwinner,benabbou2018diversity,aghaei2019learning}.

+A recent paper by Rahmattalabi et al. \cite{rahmattalabi2019exploring}, proposes group fairness in influence maximization for robust covering problems.
+This method is different from ours in the following ways: i) their notion of fairness is maximizing the minimum influence for any group, while we propose parity of influence among different groups; ii) they consider a setting where seeds could be deactivated randomly while we do not have any stochasticity in seed activation; iii) they consider seed nodes to spread influence only to their immediate neighbors, while we vary the allowed time deadline and show its effect on disparity among different groups.
+We also demonstrate the effectiveness of our methods for different time deadlines on several datasets; iv) they propose an integer linear programming set up while we propose submodular proxies, akin to the traditional methods, which can be approximately solved using the greedy heuristic.

-In a concurrent work, \cite{Tsang_dmt} propose a method to achieve group fairness in influence maximization.
-However, their work is different from our approach in three ways: i) they propose a different problem formulation with objective that does not have submodular structural properties; ii) they only study the problem under budget constraint; and iii) they do not consider the time-critical aspect of influence in their definition of fairness for influence maximization.
+In concurrent works, Khajehnejad et al., \cite{khajehnejad2020adversarial}, and Tsang et al., \cite{Tsang_dmt}, proposed methods to achieve group fairness in influence maximization.
+However, their works are very different from our approach in three ways: i) they propose a different problem formulation with objective that does not have submodular structural properties, ii) they only study the problem under budget constraint, and iii) they do not consider the time-critical aspect of influence in their definition of fairness for influence maximization.
 This could result in majority groups being influenced before the minority, and can lead to disparity in applications where the timing of being influenced/informed is critical.
 In our work, we introduce a submodular objective that directly addresses the time-criticality in influence maximization problem under budget constraint as well as coverage constraint.